Steps to Consider Before Launching Predictive Maintenance

 There are other considerations to include that are part of any significant transition.
 One is getting buy-in from major stakeholders as well as line personnel through discussions and education.
 Training should be an integral part of the implementation progress to provide confidence in the changes as well as learning new processes.

 SAP understands how manufacturing works and the challenges your business faces.
-Therefore, they developed the SAP Predictive Maintenance and Service (PDMS) solution as part of their SAP Intelligent Asset Management suite.
-It is a highly integrated suite of products supporting next generation maintenance and service operations.
+Therefore, they developed the SAP Predictive Asset Insights (PAI) solution as part of their SAP Intelligent Asset Management suite.
+It is a highly integrated suite of products supporting next-generation maintenance and service operations.
 This solution replaces time-based maintenance of industrial assets with predictive and prescriptive maintenance.
 This type of maintenance relies on information from physical sensors paired with corresponding algorithms and machine learning models.

 - Collect and analyze sensor data from physical assets to predict operational failure